 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Dodge Charger Daytona EV: Factorial Semi-Solid-State Battery Upgrade
+Dodge Charger Daytona EV: Upgraded to Factorial Semi-Solid State Battery

-Stellantis will bring Factorial’s FEST semi-solid-state battery technology to the Dodge Charger Daytona EV.
-The demonstration fleet is expected to operate from 2026, with an energy density of >390 Wh/kg, promising increased performance, extended range, and reduced charging times.
+Stellantis will bring Factorial's FEST semi-solid-state battery technology to the Dodge Charger Daytona EV.
+The demonstration vehicles are expected to be operational from 2026, with an energy density of >390 Wh/kg, promising increased efficiency, extended range, and shorter charging times.

 Báo Nghệ AnBáo Nghệ An02/12/2025

-Stellantis has confirmed that it will integrate Factorial’s quasi–solid-state battery technology into its high-performance Dodge Charger Daytona EV.
-A demonstration fleet of vehicles using the new battery will be on the road starting in 2026.
-The company says the battery is lighter, safer, and has a significantly higher energy density than current liquid-anode lithium-ion batteries, promising improved overall performance, extended driving range, and reduced charging times.
+Stellantis has confirmed it will integrate Factorial's quasi-solid-state battery technology into its high-performance electric vehicle, the Dodge Charger Daytona EV.
+A fleet of demonstration vehicles using the new battery will be on the road starting in 2026.
+According to the company, this battery is lighter, safer, and has a significantly higher energy density than current liquid anode lithium-ion batteries, promising improved overall performance, extended driving range, and shorter charging times.

 1764573860154.png